-In every U.S. state, a person who is injured by the actions of an intoxicated individual may choose to bring a personal injury claim directly against the wrongdoer.
-And in several states, including Illinois, the injured person may also bring a civil claim against a vendor who supplied alcohol to the person who caused the injury.
-These claims are known as "dram shop" claims; the name comes from the fact that alcohol was traditionally sold by a unit of measure called a dram.
-In this article we'll spotlight the key aspects of Illinois law as it creates third party liability for an alcohol-related accident.
+Generally, a person who's injured by the actions of an intoxicated individual can bring a personal injury lawsuit directly against the wrongdoer.
+And in several states, including Illinois, the injured person might also be able to bring a civil claim against a vendor who supplied alcohol to the person who caused the injury.
+These types of claims are known as "dram shop" claims.
+(The name comes from a unit of measure called a "dram" that alcohol vendors used in the past.)

 For example, suppose that in the above example, Dale stops at the home of a friend, Hiram, for a party.
 As before, Dale has several drinks before deciding to go downstairs into Hiram's basement to play pool.
 He trips and falls on his way down the basement steps in Hiram's house and knocks Patty to the ground, injuring her.